Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: System Overview

-It should be noteded that every RU is incapable of processing signals because of the absence of a digital signal processing unit.
-From the perspective of expenditure, this design significantly lowers the price of each RU, since a digital processing unit is expensive in high frequencies.
-Conversely, this design disables the RU to mitigate signal impairments introduced by PAs and PMFs.
-As a consequence, this results in the accumulation of signal distortion along the propagation in a RoF system.
+Due to the absence of a digital signal processing unit at a RU/BU, every RU/BU is incapable of processing signals.
+This design lowers the price of each RU/BU, but also disables the RU/BU to mitigate signal impairments introduced by PAs and PMFs.
+As a consequence, this results in the accumulation of signal distortion along the propagation in an RoF system.